claycarson/jekyll/_posts/2017-11-30-Newsletter.md

 ## Book ‘Em

-Enlightening book that exemplifies how important it is to belong.
+An enlightening book that exemplifies how important it is to belong.

 ### Tribe: On Homecoming and Belonging